The History of Grace Church

 Grace Episcopal Church, Jamaica, founded in 1702 by the Society for the Propagation of the Gospel in Foreign Parts of the Anglican Church, is the first church organized in what is now the Episcopal Diocese of Long Island.
 It is the second-oldest Episcopal church in the state of New York and is considered the “mother church” of the Episcopal churches in the town of Jamaica.

-As the church increase in congregants, additional room was needed for many of its activities.
-To house the Sunday school, a wooden building with erected on Flushing Avenue (now Parsons Boulevard) in 1856.
-In the midst of considerable growth of the Jamaica community on the tiny village into a driving metropolis, there was the need for a larger space.
+As the church increased in congregants, additional room was needed for many of its activities.
+To house the Sunday school, a wooden building was erected on Flushing Avenue (now Parsons Boulevard) in 1856.
+During considerable growth of the Jamaica community on the tiny village into a driving metropolis, there was the need for a larger space.
 In 1912, made possible by the gifts of many parishioners, the cornerstone for the “Grace Memorial House” was laid to serve the church and community.
 The current building consists of offices, a gymnasium, an auditorium and meeting rooms.
-This year the “Grace Memorial House” turns 108 years old.
-Today the building serves to provide for the needs of its members and hospitality to the larger community for meetings and other activities.
+Today “Grace Memorial House” serves to provide for the needs of its members and hospitality to the larger community for meetings and other activities.

-Great Rectors such as the Reverend Samuel Seabury, who later became the first Bishop of the Episcopal Church in America, have provided unyielding leadership for the parish over the past 300 years.
-Continuing in this tradition is the Reverend Father Darryl F James who began his ministry as Priest-in-Charge in 2007, retiring in 2019.
+Great Rectors such as the Reverend Samuel Seabury, who later became the first Bishop of the Episcopal Church in America, have provided unyielding leadership for the parish over the past three centuries.
+Continuing in this tradition is the Reverend Father Darryl F. James who began his ministry as Priest-in-Charge in 2007, retiring in 2019.
 In September 2019, Grace Church, welcomed Reverend Father Gary J. Parker as interim priest.